mbiarnes/kie-server/base/README.md

     docker attach <container_id>

-The Drools KIE Server web application logs can be found inside the container at path:
+The KIE Server web application logs can be found inside the container at path:

     /opt/jboss/wildfly/standalone/log/server.log